RealNobody/cornucopia/README.md

 * synchronize_test(seconds=Capybara.default_wait_time, options = {}, &block)

 This function yields to a block until the Capybara timeout occurs or the block returns true.
+I added it because I find that simple synchronized find functions are not always sufficient.
+This will allow the system to wait till any random block returns true, synchronizing to a wide variety of conditions.

     # Wait until either #some_element or #another_element exists.
     Capybara::current_session.synchronize_test do